MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ### Custom Applications

-Because Synapse Datawarehouse and Lakehouse SQL Endpoints in Fabric provide an SQL Connection string, data is accessible from a vast ecosystem of SQL tooling, provided they can authenticate using AAD.
-See here for more information: [Connection libraries for Microsoft SQL Database](https://learn.microsoft.com/en-us/sql/connect/sql-connection-libraries?view=sql-server-ver16#drivers-for-relational-access)
+Because Warehouse and Lakehouse SQL Endpoints in Fabric provide an SQL Connection string, data is accessible from a vast ecosystem of SQL tooling, provided they can authenticate using Azure AD.
+For more information, see [Connection libraries for Microsoft SQL Database](/sql/connect/sql-connection-libraries#drivers-for-relational-access).

 ## Considerations and limitations